manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

 ### Task 1: Create staging tables

-The `Sale` table has a columnstore index to optimize for read-heavy workloads.
+The **Sale** table has a columnstore index to optimize for read-heavy workloads.
 It is also used heavily for reporting and ad-hoc queries.
-To achieve the fastest loading speed and minimize the impact of heavy data inserts on the `Sale` table, WWI has decided to create a staging table for loads.
+To achieve the fastest loading speed and minimize the impact of heavy data inserts on the **Sale** table, WWI has decided to create a staging table for loads.

-In this task, you will create a new staging table named `SaleHeap` in a new schema named `wwi_staging`.
+In this task, you will create a new staging table named **SaleHeap** in a new schema named **wwi_staging**.
 You will define it as a [heap](https://docs.microsoft.com/sql/relational-databases/indexes/heaps-tables-without-clustered-indexes?view=sql-server-ver15) and use round-robin distribution.
-When WWI finalizes their data loading pipeline, they will load the data into `SaleHeap`, then insert from the heap table into `Sale`.
+When WWI finalizes their data loading pipeline, they will load the data into **SaleHeap**, then insert from the heap table into **Sale**.
 Although this is a two-step process, the second step of inserting the rows to the production table does not incur data movement across the distributions.

-You will also create a new `Sale` clustered columnstore table within the `wwi_staging` to compare data load speeds.
+You will also create a new **Sale** clustered columnstore table within the **wwi_staging** schema to compare data load speeds.

-1. Open Synapse Analytics Studio (<https://web.azuresynapse.net/>), and then navigate to the **Develop** hub.
+1. In Synapse Analytics Studio, navigate to the **Develop** hub.

     ![The Develop menu item is highlighted.](images/develop-hub.png "Develop hub")

-2. From the **Develop** menu, select the + button and choose **SQL Script** from the context menu.
+2. In the **+** menu, select **SQL script**.

     ![The SQL script context menu item is highlighted.](images/synapse-studio-new-sql-script.png "New SQL script")

-3. In the toolbar menu, connect to the **SQLPool01** database to execute the query.
+3. In the toolbar menu, connect to the **SQLPool01** database.

     ![The connect to option is highlighted in the query toolbar.](images/synapse-studio-query-toolbar-connect.png "Query toolbar")

-4. In the query window, replace the script with the following to create the `wwi_staging` schema:
+4. In the query window, enter the following code to verify that the **wwi_staging** schema exists.

     ```sql
-    CREATE SCHEMA [wwi_staging]
+    SELECT * FROM sys.schemas WHERE name = 'wwi_staging'
     ```

-5. Select **Run** from the toolbar menu to execute the SQL command.
+5. Select **Run** from the toolbar menu to run the script.

     ![The run button is highlighted in the query toolbar.](images/synapse-studio-query-toolbar-run.png "Run")

-    > **Note:** If you receive the following error, continue to the next step: `Failed to execute query.
-Error: There is already an object named 'wwi_staging' in the database.
-CREATE SCHEMA failed due to previous errors.`
+    The results should include a single row for the **wwi_staging** schema, which was created when setting up the previous lab.

 6. In the query window, replace the script with the following to create the heap table: